-(Israel Hayom/Exclusive to JNS.org) Three Palestinians believed to be affiliated with the Islamic State were indicted Thursday for conspiring to carry out a major terrorist attack, the Shin Bet security agency said.
+(Israel Hayom/Exclusive to JNS.org) Three Palestinians affiliated with the Islamic State were indicted Thursday for conspiring to carry out a major terrorist attack, the Shin Bet security agency said.

 Ibrahim Abdel Halim Sheikh Yusuf, 26, Muhammad Nashef, 32, and Amir Jabarah, 20, all residents of Taybeh, northeast of Jerusalem, were arrested in September in a joint police-Shin Bet operation.
 They were indicted Thursday before the Lod District Court on several security-related offenses, including affiliation with a terrorist organization, arms smuggling, and conspiracy to commit an act of terrorism.